Nexo Office Raided by Bulgarian Police in Wide Investigation

 Keep in mind that the NEXO token may significantly damage the performance of your crypto portfolio.
 The price of NEXO has been down 75% since January 2022.

 Nexo has recently launched its exchange, where you can trade supported cryptos, stablecoins, and fiat.
 The exchange is another source of income for Nexo as the platform aims to distance itself from the Earning and Lending products.

 If you think trading on a crypto lending platform is a good idea, we recommend comparing the rates and looking at the spread, which is usually not in your favor.

 How Fast Can You Withdraw Your Money?

-If you have some questions, we highly encourage you to get in touch with Nexo via their live chat or send them an email.
+Unfortunately, after a few emails, the dialogue died.
+If you have questions, we highly encourage you to get in touch with Nexo via their live chat or email.
 You can then decide for yourself whether the answer is trustworthy to you.

 Nexo Review Summary

 Nexo is a crypto lending platform that offers up to 36% interest on your deposits and promises to withdraw your money anytime.
 The company spent a fair amount of resources building a reputable platform; however, there are some misconceptions regarding their statements about licenses and regulations, which exponentially increase your risk of depositing your money on Nexo.

 - Misleading information about Nexo’s license in Estonia

 You should fully understand the ins and outs of your investments.
 Nexo failed to address our questions, so we suggest investing in more transparent crypto lending platforms.